RouHim/beammp-container-image/README.md

 ```

 > Environment variables will always override the values in the `ServerConfig.toml` file.

+> Make sure to create the file first, otherwise docker will create a directory instead.

 > If you are getting permission errors, make sure to allow the container to access the file.
 For example by running
 > `chmod 777 ServerConfig.toml`.